HTML Paragraph Tag Guide

 1<p>This is some content.</p>

-2<p></p> <!-- Empty paragraph for space -->
+2<p></p> <!-- Empty paragraph for space - don't do this -->

 3<p>This is more content.</p>